 Why Should You Teach Your Dog to Leave It?

-When most of us think about dog commands, we think of the most common, such as sit or stay.
-Even the come command is one that we tend to think of as vital to being in control of our dogs or even saving their lives in dangerous situations.
-However, training your dog the leave it command can have equally important results and can be just as vital in protecting your pet and ensuring a dog’s safety and well-being.
+When most of us think about dog commands, we think of the most common, such as "sit" or "stay."
+Even the "come" cue is one that we tend to think of as vital to being in control of our dogs or even saving their lives in dangerous situations.
+However, training your dog "leave it" can have equally important results and can be just as vital in protecting your pet and ensuring your dog’s safety and well-being.

 Very simply, when we teach our dog a command such as leave it, we are telling our dog that we are overriding their natural instinct to do something we do not want them to do.

 Dogs are by nature free thinkers and have many built-in instincts that we sometimes fail to remember.
 A dog doesn’t think of the toxicity in a puddle on the street (from radiator run-off containing antifreeze) or doesn’t question if eating a chicken or turkey carcass is good for him or her!
 They just react instinctively, especially when it comes to eating things or grabbing hold of things that might not be good for them.

 The above scenarios are two dangerous ones in and of themselves, but think of walking on a trail and coming unexpectedly upon a rattlesnake.
 A dog’s reaction might be to grab hold of the snake, which could have fatal consequences.

 How to Train Your Dog to "Leave It"

 Does a dog have to be a puppy to be taught the leave it command?
 Most definitely not!
 Any dog at any age can be trained to do just about anything.
 Starting early with any dog is going to most likely ensure a more positive result because well-trained puppies turn into well-behaved dogs.
 However, you CAN (and should) teach old dogs new tricks!

 Use Short, Simple Commands